Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-Random walks on graph: The ensemble limit
+Random walks on graphs: The ensemble limit

-• What is the long-term behavior of this Markov chain?
-We can find the invariant distribution π\pi by solving the equation π=πP\pi = \pi P, which is equivalent to finding the eigenvector of PP with eigenvalue 1.
+What is the long-term behavior of this Markov chain?
+We can find the invariant distribution π\pi by solving the equation π=πT\pi = \pi T, which is equivalent to finding the eigenvector of TT with eigenvalue 1.
+Our definition of the Markov chain implies that we are treating the adjacency matrix as defining a Markov chain in discrete time

 Spectral graph analysis

-We define the adjacency matrix AA of the graph as a matrix where Aij=1A_{ij} = 1 if nodes ii and jj are connected, and Aij=0A_{ij} = 0 otherwise.
+We saw before that there is a clump of highly-collaborative authors in our coauthorship network, but there also appear to be several nearly-isolated subcommunities.
+We can quantify this observation and these clumps using spectral analysis of the graph, We define the adjacency matrix AA of the graph as a matrix where Aij=1A_{ij} = 1 if nodes ii and jj are connected, and Aij=0A_{ij} = 0 otherwise.
 We define a Markov transition matrix from this adjacency matrix as

 Tij=AijkAikT_{ij} = \frac{A_{ij}}{\sum_k A_{ik}}